StreamCharge/ApiCharge/README.md

 ### ApiCharge Protocol
 The core of ApiCharge is the ApiCharge Subscription Protocol, a unique approach to API monetization that combines the flexibility of micropayments with the predictability of subscriptions, offering unprecedented pricing control over network guaranteed qualities of service.
+Unlike other HTTP micropayment protocols, ApiCharge also offers safe flexibility in pricing/service-level strategy control: Existing GrantedAccessTokens, mutually signed by client and server, and witnessed by the Soroban contract, specify the quality of service in the token data.
+This means that the Quote system can be modified without affecting existing on-going subscriptions.
+This avoids situations like the recent debacle with Cursor, where multi-thousand dollar access purchases were capped post-hoc, causing uproar and customer exodus.

 An ApiCharge Subscription is a time-bound, quality-of-service guaranteed access grant to a specific API route.
 Unlike traditional micropayments that charge per API call, ApiCharge Subscriptions provide access for a specific duration (minutes to months) with defined usage parameters.